What is Gravure

 Engraved cells pick up ink from a reservoir.
 A metal “doctor” blade then wipes the excess ink from the nonengraved “land,” or surface area of the cylinder, and the ink in the cells is then directly transferred to the substrate.

-Gravure printing is unique.
+The Gravure printing method is unique.
 It is the only commercial process that has the ability to control both the area of ink coverage and ink film thickness from the same print unit.
 This is achieved with recessed cells of varying area, depth and therefore volume.
 The varying ink film thickness and cell sizes on the same cylinder improve the image quality and color saturation without reducing image resolution.

 Reel-to-reel Gravure presses operate at high speed, guiding the web (reels of substrate) sequentially through the print units and intermediate dryers from unwind units with automatic splicing; accommodating uninterrupted press runs.
 Everything from packaging and label, floor and wall coverings, magazines and catalogs to security printing depend upon Gravure for consistency, accuracy and vivid graphics.